krevis/MIDIApps/README.md

 This framework is used by both apps.
 You can use it in your own apps as well.

-The code is mainly Objective-C, with one ordinary C file.

 ### Frameworks/SnoizeMIDISpy ###